Hsuthet/Hsuthet/README.md

  🌱 I’m currently learning ** | C# | Python | Javascript | Bootstraps | React & Next.js

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact : **The heart shape we associate with love wasn’t always a symbol of romance.
+It was inspired by ancient representations of the silphium plant, used in ancient times as a form of birth control!**

  </div>